infusion-code/angular-maps/README.md

 ```
 ## 2. Configure Services

-Theoretically, this is options.
+Theoretically, this is optional.
 However, generally you will need to supply some configuration to your map service, such as the service key or some such.
 You do that by injection specifc
 service configurations in the root module.
 The two service you will need to configure
 is the loader (which is actually responsible to load the resources from the map provider such as scripts etc) and the Service Factory, which provides bootstrapping for the concrete implementation
 (Bing, Google, etc) you want to be using.
 Currently only a bing provider exists.